romdotdog/jake-spec/README.md

 #### Sum types

-Sum types are the equivalent of algebraic enums in Rust, or the disjoint union in general.
-They are dual to product types, and so are their semantics.
+[Sum types](https://en.wikipedia.org/wiki/Tagged_union) are the equivalent of algebraic enums in Rust, or the [disjoint union](https://en.wikipedia.org/wiki/Disjoint_union) in general.
+They represent a memory region to be one of a range of types.

 ```ts
 type Sum = Foo | Bar; // Foo and Bar are type constructors